-Leidos is looking for a School Counselor to support the youth of active military at Marine Corps Air Ground Combat Center Twentynine Palms.
+Leidos is looking for a School Counselor to support Marine Corps Air Ground Combat Center near Twentynine Palms, California.

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive, and motivational licensed therapist who can proactively help military children overcome common challenges such as a deployment of a parent, frequent relocation, and emotional management.

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.

 Many people like you, who have behavioral or mental health experience, are finding satisfaction in the non-medical counseling profession.
 Your education and experience can more effectively help people navigate life’s challenges when you’re not spending long hours completing billing and documentation, filing paperwork, or sitting at a desk all day.
 The MFLC model emphasizes simple and easy documentation used for reporting activity only: